studiolathe/nuxt-universal-deployment-guide/README.md

 ## Step 1: Create new server on Vultr

-1. Create new server
-Choose Cloud Compute
+1. Create new server Choose Cloud Compute

-2. Add SSH key: In terminal `cat ~/.ssh/id_rsa.pub | pbcopy`

-3. Server Location: Sydney
+2. Server Location: Sydney

-4. Server type: Debian 10 x64
+3. Server type: Debian 10 x64

-5. Server Size: 25 GB SSD $5/mo
+4. Server Size: 25 GB SSD $5/mo

+5. Add SSH key: In terminal `cat ~/.ssh/id_rsa.pub | pbcopy` and then select not to ask for password on login

 6. Deploy